Sandrayuju9503/Sandrayuju9503/README.md

-- 👋 Hi, I’m @Sandrayuju9503
+- 👋 Hey, yuju here
-- 👀 I’m interested in animation
+- 👀 interested in animation
-- 🌱 I’m currently learning . computer science
+- 🌱 I’m major in computer science
-- 📫 contact me using my email sandraplavara@gmail.com

 <!---
 Sandrayuju9503/Sandrayuju9503 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.